 Under the Community Befriending Programme, you will be paired with a senior who lives alone in your neighbourhood.
 Besides helping your new buddy feel less lonely, you have a chance to develop a friendship.

-Sign up as a befriender here or call the Singapore Silver Line at 1800 650 6060 to find out more.
+Sign up as a befriender here or call the AIC Hotline at 1800 650 6060 to find out more.

 5. Enjoy quality time